ajthiesen/ajthiesen.me/content/Projects/Obsidian and Writing/1 - Notes/Garden File Structure.md

 In this file structure, each folder contains relevant markdown files organized by topic or type.
 The `Projects` folder is organized by individual projects, each with its own subfolders for notes, references, insights, and visuals.
 The `README.md` files in each project folder can be used to provide an overview of the project, explain its purpose and scope, and link to relevant notes, references, and insights.

 The above file structure can be customized to suit individual needs and preferences.
-The key is to keep the [[Digital Garden]] well-organized, easily navigable, and conducive to creativity and learning.
+The key is to keep the [[content/Projects/Obsidian and Writing/1 - Notes/Digital Garden]] well-organized, easily navigable, and conducive to creativity and learning.